Large-scale quantization of trace I: Finite propagation operators: Kubo and Kitaev trace pairings

 \begin{remark} The $n=1$ case with $M=\Z$, $X_1=\N$, and $U=(U_{jk})_{j,k\in\Z}$ a finite propagation unitary on the $M$-module $\cH = \ell^2(\Z;\C )$, was considered by Kitaev in \cite[\S C.1]{Kitaev}.
 Here we have

 which was called the \emph{flow} of $U$.
 (Our sign convention differs from that in \cite{Kitaev}.)
 Such unitaries are sometimes called \emph{quantum walks}, and \eqref{eqn:Kitaev_1D_formula} was used in \cite{GNVW} as an index for studying quantum walks.
-When endowed with a suitable topology, the homotopy groups of the group of finite-propagation unitary operators on $\ell^2(\mathbb{Z};\mathbb{C})$ was studied in \cite{KKT}. \end{remark}
+When endowed with a suitable topology, the homotopy groups of the group of finite propagation unitary operators on $\ell^2(\mathbb{Z};\mathbb{C})$ were studied in \cite{KKT}. \end{remark}

 \begin{remark} The $n=2$ and $M=\Z^2$ case of the Kitaev pairing, Definition~\ref{DefinitionIdempotentPairing}, was considered by Kitaev in \cite[\S C.3]{Kitaev}, as an alternative formula for (half of) the Hall conductance of a projection $P$, (up to a $2\pi i$ factor, Planck's constant and the electron charge).
 A more commonly used formula is the Kubo pairing, which has an equivalent expression in terms of commutators with switch functions (see \eqref{KuboPairingCommutatorProduct}), which is